 - Water Breaks

-17a) When the weather is extremely hot.
-The Referee and coaches may determine before the games starts to have a 1 to 2 minute water break.
+15a) When the weather is extremely hot.
+The team officials and Game Leader may determine beforethe games starts to have a 1 to 2 minute water break.
 All parties will know about the water break before the game starts.
-This is for the sole purpose of giving only those players on the field some water.
+This is for the sole purpose of giving onlythose players on the field some water.
 It is not to be used for coaching or other purposes.

-Please note: players may not be available for all games during the season.
+16a) Please note: players may not be available for all games during the summer.

 - Finals Game Day

-19a) Final Days will have all U7 – U8 – U9 – U10 teams play one full game and receive a participation award at the conclusion of the game.
+17a) Final Days will have all U8 teams play one full game and receive a participation award at the conclusion of the game.

-19b) Final Days games dates will be published at the beginning of the season.
+17b) Final Days games dates will be published at the beginning of the season.
 Game times will be determined by CYS approximately two weeks prior to the end of the season.
-U7 and U8 will play on the Saturday of Finals Day weekend.
-U9 and U10 will play on the Sunday of Finals Day Weekend.

-At U7/U8 – Heading the ball is not permitted
+At U8 – Heading the ball is not permitted

-If a player unintentionally or deliberately heads the ball the “GAME LEADERS” will stop the Game.
+If a player unintentionally or deliberately heads the ball the on-field officials will stop the Game.
 The game will be restarted with a drop-ball from the place where the ball was kicked.

 FUNdamentals – Basic